Supporters With Disabilities: Ticket Information

-The club offers tickets for supporters with disabilities in all stands.
+The club offers tickets in all stands for disabled supporters.

 There are currently 128 spaces available for wheelchair users, and the majority of these can be found on a raised platform with 14 situated pitchside.
 Spaces for wheelchair users can be found on a raised platform in the visiting fans' section for opposition supporters.

-Supporters with disabilities will be charged the concession ticket rate for the appropriate area of the ground, but their personal assistant gains free admission.
+Disabled supporters will be charged the relevant age band for their age and for the appropriate area of the ground, but their personal assistant gains free admission.

-If you would like to purchase a Season Ticket or matchday tickets for the accessible seating areas, you can do so by calling the Box Office on 08712 000 071 (Mon-Fri 8:30am-5pm; calls to this number are charged at 10p per minute plus network charges).
+If you are already registered as a disabled supporter with the club, and would like to purchase a Season Ticket or matchday tickets for the accessible seating areas, you can do so by going online here or by calling the Box Office on 0333 360 1861 (Mon-Sat 09:00-17:30; calls to this number are charged at a local rate and included in the vast majority of mobile and landline packages).

 A dedicated steward will meet you upon entry to guide you through the turnstile and answer any questions about your matchday experience at Selhurst Park.